EMSL-Computing/Pore2Chip/paper/paper.md

 # Summary

-The `Pore2Chip` Python package is designed to create two-dimensional micromodels using extracted data from three-dimensional X-ray computed tomography
+The `Pore2Chip` Python package is designed to create 2D micromodels using extracted data from 3D X-ray computed tomography (XCT) images.
-(XCT) images.
 This package helps analyze soil structure and function, allowing for the investigation of environmentally significant biogeochemical processes that impact soil organic matter (SOM) decomposition and loss, oxygen concentrations, and nutrient availability in disturbed or managed soils.
-The extracted data includes characterizations of the pore network using major water retention and flow metrics relevant to porous materials.
 Key metrics encompass pore size distributions, pore throat size distributions, and connectivity (pore coordination numbers).
-The software's final output is a 2D scalable lab-on-chip SVG design representing a core or aggregate.
-It can be fabricated with methods such as laser etching, 3D printing, and photolithography.
+The final output is a 2D scalable SVG design representing a core or aggregate.
+Designs can be fabricated with methods such as laser etching, 3D printing, and photolithography.

 # Statement of need